-What comes to mind when you think of 18-years old?
-I suspect that many of you think about pseudo-mature teenagers who are still living off their parents in desperate need of a few more years of growing up and maturation.
+What comes to mind when you think of 18 years old?
+I suspect that many of you think about pseudo-mature teenagers still living off their parents in desperate need of a few more years of growing up and maturation.
 (If “18-year old” conjured up anything less pure in nature we won’t judge you but please remember this isn’t “that kind” of website.)

 According to Heaven Hill Distilleries, makers of Elijah Craig:

 “Elijah Craig 18-Year-Old Single Barrel Bourbon is the oldest Single Barrel Bourbon available in the world.
 Only a handful of the millions of barrels of Bourbon aging in Kentucky have been allowed to mature this long.